| Mission : TRANSITIONS

 per cent.
 Whatever that device is that the Jirzzaque planted there, it's using

 our own ship's energy to sabotage the warp core."
+Michael nodded, not looking at Doc, "It's initiating a

 feedback loop down the electro plasma system and spiking at the juncture with

 the matter/anti-matter reaction chamber, thus endangering the warp core."
+Doc furrowed his brow, rubbing his chin thoughtfully,

 "Somehow, we have to trick the device into thinking it's still attached to the

 PTC so that we do not trip the auto-destruct sequence again."
+"Apparently KC didn't kno-" Michael stopped at the

 mention of Lieutenant Cole's name and he and Doc looked at each other and then